openware/peatio/docs/setup-ubuntu.md

 - By default, it ask for Google Authentication.
 This parameter can be changed in `/config/application.yml` -> `OAUTH2_SIGN_IN_PROVIDER:    google`
 - Setup a new Web application on https://console.developers.google.com
 - Configure the Google Id, Secret and callback in `/config/application.yml`
-- Make sure your host ISN'T an IP in the callback config.
+- Note: Make sure your host ISN'T an IP in the callback config.
 Looks like Google auth expect a callback to a DNS only

 ```
   GOOGLE_CLIENT_ID: <Google id>